 Points 6 and 7 about the sex-class functions of pornography and prostitution are ok in themselves, but why omit the economic system that drives them?
 Is moral condemnation of phenomena that capitalism will continue to support the “radical” way now?
 Notice how there’s no mention of the neoliberal austerity drive of the last nearly 50 years, that’s been responsible for so many women being coerced into prostitution.
 Nor of the collapse of the communist bloc, that did the same.
 There’s a startling omission here of the economic system that would allow us very easily to outlaw these and other industries which profiteer from others’ labour-power, and to sex-traffick under guise of other activities.
 The economic system with a proven track-record in ensuring women less demeaning and actually fulfilling jobs.

 Point 8 is nice rhetoric, but I’m feeling at this point that something beyond smug pronouncements like this could be a little more helpful.
-Especially to the women on below-poverty-level “welfare” who can’t buy anything, and know it.This point seems to skate over one problem – that poverty really is oppressive – with another, which is that consumerism and obsessive purchasing are pushed on workers and women especially in a manner that’s wrapped up in socially created unhappiness, via capitalism pushing the “retail ensures happiness” line on us.
+Especially to the women on below-poverty-level “welfare” who can’t buy anything, and know it.This point seems to skate over one problem – that poverty really is oppressive – with another, which is that consumerism and obsessive purchasing are pushed on workers and women especially in a manner that’s wrapped up in socially created unhappiness, via capitalism pushing the “retail is our solution” line on us.

 Unless our political strategy is to admonish the corporate PR peeps fashioning the latest ’empowerment’ slogan into being properly feminist (how would that look?), I don’t think this slogan “works” unless attached to a point about viewing community organising with other proletarian women as the way forwards.
 Most women already know that “retail therapy” is more harm than hurt, but a manifesto that points to an alternative is what we need.